consilience/xero-api-client/README.md

-# Xero API
+# Xero API Client

-API package for Xero authenticated access, PSR-7, PSR-15, PSR-18.
+API package for Xero authenticated access.
+Leverages PSR-7, PSR-17 and PSR-18.

 Handles the OAuth 1.0a requests, and token renewals for the *partner application*.
-It does this by offering a decorated PSR-18
+It does this by offering a decorated PSR-18 client.

+Provides support for the authentication flow to capture the OAuth 1.0a tokens.

 Features include:

 * Support for *Partner Application* only at present.
-* Automatic token renewal by time (including guard time) or on an expired token.
+* Automatic token renewal of a token by its local age, or on an expiry flagged by the remote Xero API.
-* Callback to the application for persistence of the OAuth1 token credentails when they gety renewed.
+* Hook to the application for persistence of the OAuth1 token credentails when they get renewed.
+This keeps the burden of renewals away from the application.

 ## Simple Usage